mohammadrtd/registered-user-counter/README.md

 # registered-user-counter
-restrict entire wordpress site for non logged user
+this code snippet add new item to your wordpress admin bar and count Registered user every 24h .